ahrech/pbc-ahrech/README.md

 Author: Anastasiya Hrechanova.

+Package `pbc.sg` contains the following modules:

+- `conftest.py` - a module with test fixtures.

+- `connections.py` - a module with SSH Client wrapper.

+- `sg.py` - a module for work with Selenium grid.

+- `test_sel_grid.py` - a module with tests for Selenium grid.

+Package `pbc.tools` contains the following modules:

-`fibonacci.py` - a module with a function which prints desired count of fibonacci numbers
+- `fibonacci.py` - a module with a function which prints desired count of fibonacci numbers

-`numbers_pairs.py` - a module with a function which prints pairs of numbers which sum is = 10 for a given collection of numbers
+- `numbers.py` - a module with a function which prints pairs of numbers which sum is = 10 for a given collection of numbers

+`func_decorators.py` - a module with decorators.

+Package `tests.tools` contains the following unit tests:

-`test_fibonacci.py` - a module with unit tests for fibonacci.py
+- `test_fibonacci.py` - a module with unit tests for fibonacci.py

-`test_numbers_pairs.py` - a module with unit tests for numbers_pairs.py
+- `test_numbers.py` - a module with unit tests for numbers_pairs.py

-`conftest.py` - a module with Selenium setup fixture.

 To setup virtual environment execute the commands below: